 The kicker is that in Women on the Verge, the voice artists doing the dubbing are similarly estranged lovers.
 The scene is equally affecting in the other language, and its dramatic truth is undiminished.

 All these connections and ‘enlargements’ aside, Johnny Guitar has scores of intensely satisfying moments that don’t require special cinephile knowledge.
 We marvel at Mercedes McCambridge’s unrestrained mania as Emma Small, wheeling in rapture over the spectacle of the fire she has started in Vienna’s beautiful tavern.
 Each character is given a perfect dialogue moment, even the boorish baddie Bart Lonergan (Ernest Borgnine).
-Frustrated at a partner’s refusal to join him in a craven betrayal of their friends, Bart stabs the man to death and then shouts out his self-justification: “Some people just won’t LISTEN!”
+Frustrated at a partner’s refusal to join him in a craven betrayal, Bart stabs the man to death and then shouts out his self-justification: “Some people just won’t LISTEN!”
 Nicholas Ray’s splendid direction often elicits applause, as when an extremely smart edit shows Johnny deftly catching a shot glass rolling off the bar.
 The action also betrays the mysterious Johnny’s hidden gunfighter reflexes.
-When the climax explodes into all-out action, Sterling Hayden makes with a really exciting quick draw.
+When the climax explodes into all-out action, Sterling Hayden performs a really exciting quick draw.
 All that and the great Peggy Lee singing a measure of the romantic title tune, and Johnny Guitar is a western for fans that really love the genre’s eccentricities.

 “Hi Glenn, I’m not sure if you’re doing the review, but here’s the data.
 Republic officially announced their widescreen cinematography policy on August 8, 1953.
 It was the last studio to do so.
 Johnny Guitar began filming on location in Sedona on October 19.
 Variety lists 1.66:1 as the ratio.
 Looking at frame grabs, this Blu-ray transfer appears to be zoomed in a bit.
 Best, Bob”

 Matted to 1:66, the new disc will please everyone but fans of set design that want to see higher stone walls and deeper wooden floors in Vienna’s casino.
 The widescreen images look balanced.
-They focus the drama — no more ‘stripes’ of characters across the middle of the frame, with dramatically empty space above and below.
+They focus the drama — no more ‘stripes of characters’ across the middle of the frame, with dramatically empty space above and below.
 Nicholas Ray’s arrangements of all those actors into architectural blocks can’t help but be a little schematic, and the widescreen makes the setups seem less static.
 With the larger image we see more facial detail as well.
 Of course, that means some of the poorly dubbed lines for the extras stand out more.
 Interestingly, what before seemed like vertical compositions look great in widescreen.

 How exactly CFI/Republic’s Trucolor process applies to Johnny Guitar, I’m not certain.
 Wikipedia says that the camera process with two (and then three) colors was abandoned in 1953, when superior Eastmancolor became available.
 But the film’s color scheme is so unusual that it seems unlikely that the Trucolor name was used just to put a brand name on normal Eastmancolor processing.
 Without further research, I’m guessing that Johnny Guitar is to Trucolor the way Invaders from Mars is to Supercinecolor: the films were shot on Eastman stock, but color-designed so that acceptable prints could be derived with the cheaper processes.
 Where Republic would save money is on the hundreds of release prints that were necessary to float a nationwide release.
 (Watch this space should a reliable expert correct me on all this.
-Savant, baloney; the trick is not to pretend to know everything.)
+Savant, baloney: the trick is not to pretend to know everything.)

-I don’t think I’ve never seen an original Trucolor print; I doubt that anything seen on TV was printed in Trucolor.
-The one time I saw a Supercinecolor Invaders from Mars print, I realized that the projectionist might have to decide where to <i<focus his lens — with the color emulsions on different sides of the acetate base, technically both could not be in 100% focus at the same time.
+I don’t think I’ve ever seen an original Trucolor print; I doubt that anything seen on TV was printed in Trucolor.
+The one time I saw a Supercinecolor Invaders from Mars print, I realized that the projectionist might have to decide where to focus his lens — with the color emulsions on different sides of the acetate base, technically both could not be in 100% focus at the same time.
 (But look at it this way – if one emulsion were ever-so slightly soft, it would look less grainy…)

 So… I don’t know if the color here is anything like what an original Trucolor print would look, but it looks great — sharp and colorful in a way that gives credence to the revisionist critics’ interesting color-design-character theories.
 In some close-ups Joan Crawford’s VERY heavy makeup has so few flaws that it looks like a Kabuki mask, with a crimson sausage for lips.
 In the famous ‘lie to me’ scene she has what looks like very heavy wrinkling and discoloration under the eyes.
 The woman had the will to keep pretending youth and beauty for at least ten more years, but all that drinking has to show somehow.